Huiyu-Li/GMIA-Dataset-Pre-processing/README.md

 python crop_black_boundary.py
 ```

-Step2: Resize the image to required input size of the U-net
+Step2: Resize the image to required input size of the U-net<br>
-Step3: Get the segmentation masks
+Step3: Get the segmentation masks<br>
-Step4: Zoom in the segmentation masks
+Step4: Zoom in the segmentation masks<br>
-Step5: Get a squared bbox
+Step5: Get a squared bbox <br>
-    Get the center point C of the lung mask bbox
+    Get the center point C of the lung mask bbox<br>
-    Get the shortest distance from C to boundaries
+    Get the shortest distance from C to boundaries<br>
-Step6: Crop the image with the squared bbox
+Step6: Crop the image with the squared bbox<br>
-Step7 Resize the image into a uniform size (e.g. 512*512)
+Step7 Resize the image into a uniform size (e.g. 512*512)<br>

 ```.bash
 python python3 pre_processing.py